scimusmn/arduino-base/README.md

 ```

 #### Serial Messaging
-To send a serial message from the Arduino to the computer/stele, you can use the `sendJsonMessage` function like this:
+To send a serial message from the Arduino to the computer/stele, you can use the `sendMessage` function like this:
 ```
 // Arduino sends
-manager.sendJsonMessage("some-message-type", 99);
+manager.sendMessage("some-message-type", 99);

 ...

 // Computer/stele receives
-{"message": "some-message-type", "value": 99}
+{some-message-type:99}

 ```

 #### Serial Parsing
-In this example code, data sent and received by the Arduino is formatted in a [JSON](https://json.org/)-style format.
 To start communication with the Arduino, send a "{" character, without the quotes.

 All messages sent to the Arduino from the computer will be echoed back to the computer as verification that the message was correctly received.